argoproj/argo-workflows/docs/default-workflow-specs.md

 metadata:
   name: workflow-controller-configmap
 data:
-  config: |

   # Default values that will apply to all Workflows from this controller, unless overridden on the Workflow-level
-    workflowDefaults:
+  workflowDefaults: |
     metadata:
       annotations:
         argo: workflows
       labels:
         foo: bar
     spec:
       ttlStrategy:
         secondsAfterSuccess: 5
       parallelism: 3

 ```